spinnaker/spinnaker.github.io/setup/providers/gce.md

 ## Prerequisites

-You need a [Google Cloud Platform](https://cloud.google.com/) (GCP) project with to run Spinnaker against.
+You need a [Google Cloud Platform](https://cloud.google.com/) (GCP) project to run Spinnaker against.
 The next steps assume you've already [created a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects), and installed [`gcloud`](https://cloud.google.com/sdk/downloads).
 You can check that `gcloud` is installed and authenticated by running: